JanHerca/urantiapedia/output/wikijs/en/article/Jean_Claude_Romeuf/Volonte_personnalite_choix_moral.md

 Since it is he who has chosen us, it is no longer necessary to demonstrate that the Adjuster possesses a volition.
 Would he then be capable of opposing our will?
 To say that the free will of a personality is sovereign and that it must be respected is correct but incomplete.
 We can trust the opinion of the Solitary Messenger on page 1183, 6:

 > _Why then, if Thought Adjusters possess volition, are they subservient to the mortal will?
 We believe it is because Adjuster volition, though absolute in nature, is prepersonal in manifestation.
-Human will functions on the personality level of universe reality, and throughout the cosmos the impersonal—the nonpersonal, the subpersonal, and the prepersonal—is ever responsive to the will and acts of existent personality._ ([[UB 107:7.4](/en/The_Urantia_Book/107#p7_4))
+Human will functions on the personality level of universe reality, and throughout the cosmos the impersonal—the nonpersonal, the subpersonal, and the prepersonal—is ever responsive to the will and acts of existent personality._ (<a id="a101_426"></a>[[UB 107:7.4](/en/The_Urantia_Book/107#p7_4))

 It would therefore be because they are prepersonal, that they cannot oppose a personality.
 But the result is the same, because celestial personalities are not used to and do not want to oppose human free will.

 > _Throughout a universe of created beings and nonpersonal energies we do not observe will, volition, choice, and love manifested apart from personality.
 Except in the Adjusters and other similar entities we do not witness these attributes of personality functioning in association with impersonal realities.
-It would not be correct to designate an Adjuster as subpersonal, neither would it be proper to allude to such an entity as superpersonal, but it would be entirely permissible to term such a being prepersonal._ ([UB 107:7.5](/en/The_Urantia_Book/107#p7_5))
+It would not be correct to designate an Adjuster as subpersonal, neither would it be proper to allude to such an entity as superpersonal, but it would be entirely permissible to term such a being prepersonal._ (<a id="a105_520"></a>[UB 107:7.5](/en/The_Urantia_Book/107#p7_5))

 Moreover, there are no superpersonalities in the personality circuit of the Universal Father, yet this term is found to designate the Paradise Sons who represent the Eternal Son in the local universes.